mihaiblaga89/littlelink/README.md

 #### Deployment to AWS

 1. Make sure you have AWS CLI configured
+2. Make sure the AWS IAM user you have configured in AWS CLI has permissions for Lambda, IAM, S3, CloudWatch, API Gateway and CloudFormation
-2. Make sure you replaced `MONGO_URI` with a correct one
+3. Make sure you replaced `MONGO_URI` with a correct one
-3. run `sls deploy`.
+4. run `sls deploy`.
 Or change the `deploy-sls` script and run that